lindacom/python/README6.md

 3. Press enter through the next steps to leave blank
 4. Enter Y to confirm details are correct
 5. To allow new user to run root commands (sudo) enter add user <username> sudo.
 The user is now added to the group 'sudo'

+Add SSH key based authentication:
+1. Make a new directory in the home folder: mkdir - mae a directory
+-p - make entire tree of directory
+~ - home folder
+enter ls -la to see list of files

+2. copy SSH keys to web server - in the other terminal (local) enter ssh-keygen -b 4096 to generate a public/private rse key pair in the enter file to save key statement press enter to accept.
+Enter y to overwrite. in enter passphrase press enter to leave blank